maxboeck/Front-end-Developer-Interview-Questions/README.md

 * What's the difference between a variable that is: `null`, `undefined` or `undeclared`?
   * How would you go about checking for any of these states?
-* What is a closure, and how/why would you use one?
-* What's a typical use case for anonymous functions?

 * How do you organize your code? (module pattern, classical inheritance?)
 > Usually write it as an object literal with different modules